-The fact that dad Chris is one of the most in-demand Hollywood actors and they all live in a sprawling $7 million ocean-front mansion doesn’t really impress anyone around there that much.
+The fact that dad Chris is one of the most in-demand Hollywood actors and they all live in a sprawling multi-million ocean-front mansion doesn’t really impress anyone around Byron Bay that much.

-“Here, if someone recognises you it doesn’t tend to be as big a deal,” confirms the down-to-earth 32-year-old star of new Moby Dick feature In The Heart Of Darkness.
+“Here, if someone recognises you it doesn’t tend to be as big a deal,” confirms the down-to-earth 37-year-old star of Thor and Avengers: Endgame.

 “People are like, ‘Oh yeah, cool,” then onward with the day.
 If you are living in Hollywood, people have travelled from around the world to see people in the entertainment business and they’ve got the cameras ready and a bigger deal is made of it.